Korres

 Κorres is a Greek company founded in 1996 in Athens by pharmacist Georgios Korres from the island of Naxos.

+Overview

 The company produces beauty products for women and men, based on natural ingredients (and partly on homeopathy) and it was a pioneer in Greece in this sector.

 Stores

 As of June 2015, the company had stores in ten European countries and in Singapore and South Korea.